aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

 # Building the Solution

-To configure NetScaler to use&nbsp;SAML authentication for Azure AD and pass credentials successfully into the XenApp host there are a few required components.
+To configure NetScaler to use SAML authentication for Azure AD and pass credentials successfully into the XenApp host there are a few required components.
 These are:

   * Citrix NetScaler - version 10+ is required to configure SAML authentication
   * StoreFront 3.6+ - StoreFront 3.5 or 3.0 will likely work; however, you'll want to ensure you are keeping StoreFront current with your XenApp or XenDesktop environment
-  * Citrix XenDesktop / XenApp 7.9+ - required to support Citrix Federated Authentication Service&nbsp;
+  * Citrix XenDesktop / XenApp 7.9+ - required to support Citrix Federated Authentication Service
-  * [Citrix Federated Authentication Service](https://docs.citrix.com/en-us/xenapp-and-xendesktop/7-13/secure/federated-authentication-service.html)&nbsp;- FAS is required to support SAML authentication.
+  * [Citrix Federated Authentication Service](https://docs.citrix.com/en-us/xenapp-and-xendesktop/7-13/secure/federated-authentication-service.html) - FAS is required to support SAML authentication.
 Users are issued with virtual smart cards when logging onto XenApp or XenDesktop resources
   * Active Directory Certificate Services - FAS integrates with ADCS to issue certificates.
 If you don't already have an enterprise PKI deployment, I have previously written about [deploying Active Directory Certificate Services](http://stealthpuppy.com/deploy-enterprise-root-certificate-authority/).
   * Azure AD Connect - to synchronise identities into Azure AD.
 You can deploy this configuration with [AD FS](https://technet.microsoft.com/en-us/windows-server-docs/identity/ad-fs/ad-fs-2016-overview) as well, but for my purposes, I'm using Azure AD for SAML authentication.

 In addition to the above, you'll of course require an Azure tenant to use Azure AD.
-While you can deploy this solution with the free tier of Azure AD, [Azure AD Basic or Premium](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-editions) is required for&nbsp;MFA or branding.
+While you can deploy this solution with the free tier of Azure AD, [Azure AD Basic or Premium](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-editions) is required for MFA or branding.
 In most cases, customers will be purchasing Azure AD Premium as a component of the [Microsoft Enterprise Security + Mobility](https://www.microsoft.com/en-au/cloud-platform/enterprise-mobility-security) suite.

-The Citrix Federated Authentication Service architecture is shown in the&nbsp;diagram below.
+The Citrix Federated Authentication Service architecture is shown in the diagram below.
 The Citrix documentation is aimed at configuring FAS with AD FS; however, it works just about the same way with Azure AD, so I've made some modifications to the diagram:

 <figure id="attachment_5402" aria-describedby="caption-attachment-5402" style="width: 707px" class="wp-caption alignnone">[<img class="size-full wp-image-5402" src="http://stealthpuppy.com/wp-content/uploads/2017/03/fas-architecture.png" alt="Citrix Federated Authentication Service architecture" width="707" height="371" srcset="https://stealthpuppy.com/wp-content/uploads/2017/03/fas-architecture.png 707w, https://stealthpuppy.com/wp-content/uploads/2017/03/fas-architecture-150x79.png 150w, https://stealthpuppy.com/wp-content/uploads/2017/03/fas-architecture-300x157.png 300w" sizes="(max-width: 707px) 100vw, 707px" />](http://stealthpuppy.com/wp-content/uploads/2017/03/fas-architecture.png)<figcaption id="caption-attachment-5402" class="wp-caption-text">Citrix Federated Authentication Service architecture*</figure>